JoryHogeveen/widget-subtitles/readme.txt

 == Installation ==

+Installation of this plugin works like any other plugin out there.
+Either:

-1. Upload `/widget-subtitles` to the `/wp-content/plugins/` directory
+1. Upload and unpack the zip file to the '/wp-content/plugins/' directory
-2. Activate the plugin through the *Plugins* menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

-3. Go to *Appearance* > *Widgets* menu and fill out your subtitles
+Or search for "Widget Subtitles" via your plugins menu.

 == Screenshots ==